Teniente-dan/nu.xx.xxxx/readme.md

 10. replace specific service URL in manifest under mainService
 11. search and replace zzzz with **name** of point 6.
 12. search for FSCODE it signals possible changes
+13. ***Stage Changes and init commit*** for better tracking of common improvements
-13. use catalog snippets from common_valueHelp_catalogs
+14. use catalog snippets from common_valueHelp_catalogs